-- In England the Department for Education has produced guidance on what parents and carers need to know about early years providers, schools and colleges in the autumn term.
+- In England the Department for Education has produced guidance on what parents and carers need to know about early years providers, schools and colleges during COVID-19.

 - Indoor Explorer has been developed by paediatricians and provides a range of learning activities for children whilst they are at home.